-In addition to funds, successful cluster awards will be provided additional support from the VP Research & Innovation Office in the form of web development [provision of a web template plus development support] and access to knowledge mobilization, innovation, funding development and community engagement specialists.
-Applications that request funding for these types of activities must specify why additional support is required.
+The VP Research & Innovation Office will provide successful clusters with website development (provision of a web template plus development support) and access to specialists in knowledge mobilization, innovation, commercialization, funding development and community engagement.
+Applications that request funding for these activities must specify why additional support in these categories is required.

-Applications for this funding call must be submitted as a single PDF document to the VP Research & Innovation electronic portal by end of day November 2, 2017.
-Please note that during submission, you will be required to select one of two award levels (Established vs. Emerging) and one of the four disciplinary categories.
-If you are uncertain to which stream you should apply, contact Kyle Demes in advance of submission to discuss.
+Applications will open on September 24, following the NOI submission deadline.
+Applications for this funding call must be submitted to the VP Research & Innovation electronic portal by 11:59 pm on November 12th.
+Please note that during submission, you will be required to select one of two award levels (Established vs. Emerging), a one or two year project duration, and one of three interdisciplinary review panels (STEM, Health, or SSH and Performing & Creative Arts).
+If you are uncertain to which panel you should apply, please contact the Manager, Internal Research Competitions: Stacey Herzer (Stacey.email@example.com) in advance of submission to discuss.

 - Proposal leverages GCRC funding to attract further funding opportunities;